The American Milksheep

 I am selecting for sheep that produce at least one gallon a day, have large, downward teats with good orifice size for hand milking, free from extra teats.
 The dairy sheep should have a reasonable amount of parasite tolerance and be able to convert forage into milk effectively.
 They should be free from wool on their belly and udder and have good feet.
 Additionally our flock is tested for genetic scrapie susceptibility and screened for disease annually.

-It is my goal to produce quality milking sheep registered in the American Milksheep Association's herdbook that adhere to high standards of production.
-I encourage everyone to consider joining the association when they buy dairy sheep from my farm and to continue to improve this wonderful breed.
+It is my goal to produce quality milking sheep following the guidelines by the Milksheep Association, adhering to high standards of production and conformation.
+I encourage everyone to consider joining the association when they buy dairy sheep to continue to improve this wonderful breed.

-You can learn more and enroll (for free!) by emailing Antonio at firstname.lastname@example.org
+You can learn more and enroll by emailing Antonio at firstname.lastname@example.org